You are at the top of the page

 Students will:

-• Learn how to use a range of survey equipment.
+• Students will learn how to use a range of survey equipment & how to record and interpret their findings.

 • Learn how to conduct a fair test and why it is important.

-• Compare and contrast two different habitats, analysing reasons for their areas of similarity and difference.
+• Pupils will learn how to compare and contrast two different habitats, analysing reasons for their areas of similarity and difference.

 National Curriculum links